 The other panelists gently confronted him about allowing videos taken during ceremony to be posted on the internet and his rough interventions with people incapacitated by the medicine (pouring water into their mouths, conducting ceremony outdoors in unsafe settings, using an electrical device to zap people while they’re journeying, as seen in this disturbing YouTube video).
 Rettig responded with defensiveness, shouting angrily, charging around the room, and lashing out at those who raised objections to his manner: a deeply unattractive performance.
 The more he was pressed to listen to criticism, the more he stonewalled, until the tension in the room became so high that the elegant European woman behind me, a Rettig champion, literally screamed at the top of her lungs.

 Saturday morning’s session focused on toad science.
 Panelists, many of them doctors, shared what has been learned about the effects of the medicine on the human brain.
 EEG readings suggest that smoking the medicine puts the receiver in a high-gamma state, related to compassion, consciousness, and coherence.
 While 5meo-n-DMT can be synthesized in pure form, bufo contains not only 5meo but additional alkaloids that provide a subtle entourage effect.
 The medicine can be classified as a dissociative (like ketamine and unlike, say, psilocybin).
-The therapeutic risks and benefits were discussed.
+The risks and benefits of psychedelic therapies were discussed.
 While the medicine is active, brain functioning is decentralized so it is essentially processing everything at once.
 This can create trauma for people with local brain injury, and it’s terrible for people with OCD.
 At best the sense of ego dissolution can create a peaceful oceanic consciousness.
 At the same time, the brain doesn’t like to change, so afterwards it tries to return to homeostasis, and something to watch out for is the ego getting strengthened upon return.

 The afternoon concentrated on spiritual uses for bufo.
 Yannina Thomassiny said the #1 enemy is misinformation (“be careful posting videos and including people’s names”), encouraged preparing with silence and meditation, and like most facilitators advocated integration as key to the experience of doing the medicine, whether taking it with psychiatric intent or to meet your inner self.
 Rak Razam mentioned that it took him eight years to integrate his first encounter with 5meo.
 He posed the very good question: once you’ve had a powerful experience with this medicine, why keep doing it?
 His answer for himself is “to establish a relationship with the state of consciousness.”
 (I’m always mindful of Alan Watts’s sage counsel: “When you get the answer, hang up the phone.”)